 The Bachelor of Science in Sustainability and the Built Environment requires students to demonstrate an understanding of the relationship between the goals of sustainability and the activities of the built environment disciplines, including architecture, building construction, historic preservation, interior design, landscape architecture, and urban and regional planning.

 Before Graduating Students Must

-- Complete a capstone or independent research project, present your results to a committee of the program’s faculty and receive acceptable assessment.
+- Complete a capstone or independent research project, present the results to a committee of the program’s faculty, and receive acceptable assessment.

 - Complete requirements for the baccalaureate degree, as determined by faculty.

 - Integrate knowledge and principles from sustainability-related disciplines.

 - Describe the role of the built environment in sustainability.

 - Combine information from multiple sources to solve problems.